Timeline of Events AD 700 – 2012

 1549 First Church of England Prayer Book.
 Thomas Cranmer’s Book of Common Prayer was issued confirming England as a Protestant state, with an Act of Uniformity to enforce it.

-1553-58 Reign of Mary I. Daughter of Henry VIII and Catherine of Aragon, and a devout Catholic.
+1553-58 Reign of Mary I. Daughter of Henry VIII and Katherine of Aragon, and a devout Catholic.
 She attempted to enforce the wholesale conversion of England back to Catholicism, earning herself the title of ‘Bloody Mary’.

 1558 – 1603 Reign of Elizabeth I. A golden age in English history, Elizabeth was a woman noted for her learning and wisdom.
 Never married, she was popular with the people and surrounded herself with capable advisors.